Charles Goodrich, Writer

 Picture

-To support his poetry writing habit, Charles worked for twenty-five years as a professional gardener—for a convent, a residential treatment facility for troubled teens, and for the historic Benton County Courthouse.
+as a professional gardener—for a convent, a residential treatment facility for troubled teens, and for the historic Benton County Courthouse.
 He has also worked as a correctional work crew supervisor, a farm hand, and a 'final finisher' in a toilet factory.
-With more chutzpah than know-how, he and his wife built their own house in Corvallis, near the confluence of the Marys and Willamette Rivers.
-His poems and essays have appeared in Orion, Northwest Review, Willow Springs, The Sun, and Best Essays Northwest among many other publications, and a number of his poems have been read by Garrison Keillor on "The Writer's Almanac."
-He also co-edited the volume In the Blast Zone: Catastrophe and Renewal on Mount St. Helens.
+He and his wife built their own house in Corvallis, near the confluence of the Marys and Willamette Rivers.

 Picture